-Our local newspaper carried an article several weeks ago about our National Guard unit that is headquartered here in Greenville.
+Our local newspaper carried an article about our National Guard unit that is headquartered here in Greenville.
 It seems they were being deployed very soon for a year’s duty in Iraq.
 As I discovered later, the group actually volunteered for this mission.
 Many of them had returned from Iraq or Afghanistan just over a year ago.
 Some already had served two tours of duty in these dangerous war zones.

 As word of their deployment spread, a local pastor began to pray and talk to his church about how they could support and encourage these men and their families.
 Soon our own church was invited to be involved as well.